 The Brown Bag Club Group I will meet this coming Monday, April 6.
 Group II will meet April 13.
 If you are in this club, please look for special emails relating to “The Club.”
 These are only sent to club members and includes helpful information and notes about making the prescribed blocks.

 April 15 - 20, 0% interest for 36 months on BERNINA purchases totaling $3,000 and up.

 The new Modern Quilt Guild meets monthly at the shop.
 April meeting is scheduled for April 9 at 6:30.

 The Deadline for entering a quilt in the Moda Challenge is March 31.
 Please bring your quilt by with entry form.
 We will accept late quilts as long as they are here in time to be displayed for voting.
 Quilts will be displayed in our shop April 6 - 18 and customers may vote for their favorite.
 Our shop winner will qualify for the national competition.
 Please come by to choose your favorite

 “Club Special” - attend both clubs for $10.00.
 As always, you will receive a CD containing the project directions and hints to make your projects successful.
 BERNINA Club and All About ME (Machine Embroidery) Club are now scheduled back to back to accord with our customers’ convenience.

-All About ME (Machine Embroidery) Club - March 27, 11:00 am (following BERNINA Club).
-Keep Warm and Carry On
+All About ME (Machine Embroidery) Club - April 24, 11:00 am (following BERNINA Club).
+Chocolate is Good for You